 OP records with no flags set: op#dflmiss identifies records on the OP file that have no flags set (including no flag at op1dsocwrkfl). op#missadd indicates the section where the person identified in op1dflmiss was added.
-The largest number of records that have no flag were added at the Driving and Transportation section (DT) and the Closing (CL) section of the interview where future contact information is obtained (Section not available).
-Interviewers were allowed to select only 2 persons who drove the SP but may have entered more than two.
+The largest number of records that have no flag were added at the Driving and Transportation section (DT) and the Closing (CL) section of the interview.
+In the DT section, interviewers were allowed to select only 2 persons who drove the SP but may have entered more than two.
 These extra persons could not be selected, and as a result have no flag for helping with driving, but generated an OP record nonetheless.
 Some persons with no flags were entered in the Closing section as a contact who would know the location of the SP in the future but had no other role.